LMU Study Finds Inner City Catholic School Students Outperforming Public School Peers (June 2011)

-Research by the School of Education, in partnership with the Catholic Education Foundation, is bringing much-needed attention to the value of Catholic schools.
+Research by the School of Education, in partnership with the Catholic Education Foundation, is bringing much-needed attention to the value and impact of Catholic schools.
 One study analyzes the long-term impact of Catholic schools, particularly in educating poor and marginalized students.
-Already, findings from the study's first phase – showing a substantially higher graduation rate for at-risk Los Angeles-area Catholic school students than for their counterparts in public schools – have drawn national attention, including a reference in a Wall Street Journal editorial on Catholic education.
+Findings from the study's first phase – showing a substantially higher graduation rate for at-risk Los Angeles-area Catholic school students than for their counterparts in public schools – have drawn national attention, including a reference in a Wall Street Journal editorial on Catholic education.

 There is more ahead for LMU's Catholic Schools Research Project.
 The completed second phase of the study analyzes how Catholic schools prepare low-income and marginalized students for post-secondary education, looking at student achievement data such as SAT scores along with college enrollment rates.

 Future research will expand on the effectiveness of Catholic schools and develop new models for sustainability and collaborative partnerships to ensure that the tradition of Catholic education endures.